open-telemetry/opentelemetry-collector-contrib/connector/sumconnector/README.md

 This configuration will sum numerical values found within the attribute `attribute.with.numerical.value` of any log telemetry routed to the connector.
 It will then output a metric time series with the name `my.example.metric.name` with those summed values.

+Note: Values found within an attribute will be converted into a float regardless of their original type before being summed and output as a metric value.
+Non-convertable strings will be dropped and not included.

 ```yaml
 receivers:
   foo: